Mind Reading Made Simple

 Researchers have shown that journaling can measurably improve mental and physical wellbeing.
-In one study, reported by TIME, scientists investigated journal writing’s effect on senior citizens.
-Half of the subjects wrote about a past, traumatic experience in a journal 20 minutes a day; the other half did not.
+In a study reported by TIME, scientists investigated journal writing’s effect on senior citizens.
+Half of the subjects wrote about a past traumatic experience in a journal 20 minutes a day; the other half did not.
 The researchers then took small skin biopsies to measure how fast each subject healed.
 The journaling group healed much more quickly.

-Writing in a journal has also been shown to help patients with HIV boost their immune systems, and even lowered the levels of pain experienced by cancer patients.
+Writing in a journal has also been shown to help patients with HIV boost their immune systems, and doing so even lowered the levels of pain experienced by cancer patients.

 How to Start a Journal Practice